AwkwardTurtle42/AwkwardTurtle42.github.io/Classes.markdown

-*   Method of Loci: You’ve memorized your entire Archive.
-It still takes you time to look things up (walking around your memory palace) but it’s always with you.
+*   Office Assistant: Whether due to accumulated knowledge or some ritual, your Archive has awoken into a sentient, floating being.
+Casting spells still requires you to hold the Archive to read from it.
 *   Monster Manual: Thoroughly examine a creature to add it to your Archive.
 You have +1 armor against them and may ask questions about them as per Deep Lore.
 If you’ve added 3 similar creatures, add their Family to your Archives as a Topic.
 *   Psychometry: You can read an object’s history just by touching it.
 When you handle an object you can sense events that have happened to it.
 Emotionally charged and recent events take precedence, but with careful study you may ask specific questions.
 *   Expert Reader: No matter the language, culture, code, cypher, or style you can always quickly discern the intent and meaning of any writing.